Docker - Containers Simplified

 |

-Verifies that telusko/rest-demo:v1 image has been created successfully.
+Verifies that n4ksum/rest-demo:v1 image has been created successfully.

 Step 8.
 Default Behavior: JShell